GoateSo/RSATasks/README.md

 # RSA Questions Challenges

-challenges to determine whether or not to admit a person into `#questions-tier-2`
+fairly simple challenges to determine whether or not to admit someone into `#questions-tier-2`

 ## Disclaimers: